Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 Things to do in Atlantic Canada: whale watching , kayaking, the aforementioned oyster and lobster feasting, hiking, puffin spotting and hiking.
 Cod’s tongue optional.

-In addition to the Bay of Fundy in the East, and the Canadian Rocky Mountains in the West, we must mention the number one tourist attraction in Canada: Niagara Falls, Ontario.
-Not only are the falls the biggest draw for tourists to Canada, they’re the biggest drop for anyone unlucky enough to go over them, though a few adventurous souls have done it and lived, such as 64-year old Annie Taylor who, in 1901, was the first person to go over in a barrel.
-(With her cat.)
+If you’re looking for things to do in Canada, we can’t forget the number one tourist attraction: Niagara Falls, Ontario.
+Not only are these spectacular waterfalls the biggest draw for tourists to Canada, they’re the biggest drop for anyone unlucky enough to go over them – though a few adventurous souls have done it and lived, such as 64-year old Annie Taylor who, in 1901, was the first person to go over in a barrel.
+With her cat.

 Will the real Niagara please stand up?

 If you do go travel to Niagara Falls, don’t blame us for the tacky main street.
 It built itself when no one was looking.
-For something a little more gentrified, but without the Falls, visit Niagara-on-the-Lake, a historical town with lots of flowers, trim houses, cutesy boutiques, fine restaurants and brick heritage buildings – outdoing even the city of Victoria in the ‘harkening-back-to-the-British-Empire’ department.
+For something a little more gentrified, but without the Falls, visit Niagara-on-the-Lake.
+This historical town is overrun with flowers, trim houses, cutesy boutiques, fine restaurants and brick heritage buildings – outdoing even the city of Victoria in the ‘harkening-back-to-the-British-Empire’ department.

-Niagara-on-the-Lake is Canada’s wine country, so if you’re looking for true Canadian things to do, expect to drink.
+Niagara-on-the-Lake is in Canada’s wine country, so if you’re looking for true Canadian activities, expect to sip and savour.
 There is also excellent cycling.
 Try not to do both at once.

-What to do in Canada: if you love the prairies
+3) What to do in Ontario if you love nature

 What to do in the prairies

-What to do in Canada: if you love really remote wilderness
+Where to go in Canada if you love really remote wilderness

 What to do in Dawson City

-In Dawson City you can gamble and watch can-can dancers at the same time, tour a gold mine, pan for gold, cruise the Yukon River on a paddle wheeler and drink a shot that contains a human toe.
+In Dawson City you can gamble and watch can-can dancers at the same time.
+You can tour a gold mine, pan for gold, cruise the Yukon River on a paddle wheeler and Kiss the Toe, which means drinking a shot that contains a human toe.
 (It’s disgusting, but people do it.
 Don’t ask me why.)

-Still on the really remote things to do in Canada, let’s talk about a personal favourite, Churchill, Manitoba, where you can swim with beluga whales, kayak alongside them or sing to them.
+Still on the really remote things to do in Canada topic, let’s talk about a personal favourite, Churchill, Manitoba, where you can swim with beluga whales, kayak alongside them or sing to them.
 As if that’s not enough you can see polar bears.
 It doesn’t get much better than that.

-Also tops in the remote authentic wilderness category is Nunavut, the largest and northernmost territory in Canada.
+If you’re wondering what to do in Canada that is truly remote, for authentic wilderness and Inuit culture visit Nunavut.
+This is the largest and northernmost territory in Canada, and a trip up to the true north is Canada tourism at its best.
 I’m partial to tiny Cape Dorset, the epicentre of Inuit art and carved sculpture, while Iqaluit is the most populated town.